rachelngordon/rachelngordon.github.io/_pages/1_about.md

 -->
 #### My Story
 <!--
+**I was born and raised in Pickerington, Ohio.**  Being just 30 minutes from Columbus, I grew up in a huge Ohio State football family

-**I was born in Tokyo, Japan.**  My mom was born here while my grandpa was at CalTech [^1], which enables me to be a US citizen[^2].
+My mom was born here while my grandpa was at CalTech [^1], which enables me to be a US citizen[^2].
 Balancing my Japanese roots with my American upbringing was challenging but rewarding.

 **Grew up in Hawaii** which is a gentle, beautiful place.
 Blessed to have grown up there.